What Is It Like To Live In Vancouver BC

 - University Canada West

 As with most large populous city centers, crime rates tend to be higher compared to smaller towns with fewer residents.
 That being said, Vancouver crime rates have fallen considerably in recent years, many thanks goes to the large and well-funded Vancouver Police Department.

 -Around 3.41 out of 1,000 residents are victims of a violent crime each year.

-More crime tends to occur in the city as opposed to surrounding Vancouver neighborhoods, although some districts within Greater Vancouver rank safer than others.
+More crime tends to occur in the city as opposed to surrounding Vancouver neighbourhoods, although some districts within Greater Vancouver rank safer than others.

-Here are 9 of Vancouver’s best neighborhoods in terms of safety:
+Here are 9 of Vancouver’s best neighbourhoods in terms of safety:

 - Mill Plain